XiyuanWu/Google_Advanced_Data_Analytics/Course7-Capstone/README.md

 ---

+### Model Deployment

+The model has successfully been deployed on both local and cloud environments!
+To access the files, feel free to check them out [here](https://github.com/XiyuanWu/Data_Science_Intern) (located in the week 4 & week 5 folders)!

 ## Dataset columns explanation

 *Note: Some column names could be better; I replaced some columns with better ones.
 Typically, 0 means False/No, and 1 means True/Yes.*